hskoo656/Ncd-Long-Range-Temperature-and-Humidity-Sensor-with-Node-Red/README.md

 # Ncd-Long-Range-Temperature-and-Humidity-Sensor-with-Node-Red

-We will be using a Temperature/Humidity Sensor for this case, but the steps remain basically the same for any of the product line, so if you have different Ncd Wireless Sensors, feel free to follow along anyway.
-By the end of this article you should have a solid understanding of how to set up the sensors, configure node-red, and visualize the data on a dashboard like the one pictured here.
+We will be using a Temperature/Humidity Sensor for this case, but the steps remain basically the same for any of the ** NCD ** product , so if you have different Ncd Wireless Sensors, feel free to follow along anyway.
+By the end of this article you should have a solid knowledge of how to set up the sensors, configure node-red, and see the data on a dashboard like the one pictured here.
 ![alt tag](https://github.com/rjrajbir/Ncd-Long-range-Temperature-and-Humidity-sensor/blob/master/IoT-Wireless-Temperature-Humidity-600x400.png)
 # IoT Long Range Wireless Temperature and Humidity  Sensor
 Introducing NCD’s long-range wireless temperature humidity sensor, boasting up to a 28 Mile range using a wireless mesh networking architecture.
 Incorporating the Honeywell HIH9130 temperature humidity sensor, transmits highly accurate temperature and humidity samples at user-defined intervals.

 The on-board temperature sensor is rated for -25°C to 85°C or -13°F to 185°F and the humidity sensor is rated for 0 to 100% RH.
-Powered by just 2 AA batteries and an operational lifetime of 500,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
+It can be powered by just 2 AA batteries and an operational lifetime of 500,000 wireless transmissions.Battery life can be extended upto 10 years depending on environmental conditions and the data transmission interval.
 Optionally, this sensor may be externally powered.

 With an open communication protocol this IoT wireless temperature humidity product can be integrated with just about any control system or gateway.
 Data can be transmitted to a PC, a Raspberry Pi, to Microsoft Azure® IoT, or Arduino.
 Sensor parameters and wireless transmission settings can be changed on the go using the open communication protocol providing maximum configurability depending on the intended application.